ivotron/popper2-paper/paper/paper.md

 In this section, we discuss how we reduced the training duration in the above workflow by reproducing it on a GPU enabled Kubernetes cluster.
 On Kubernetes clusters, steps of a Popper workflow run in separate pods that can get scheduled on any node of the cluster in a separate namespace.
 Popper first builds the images required by the workflow and pushes them to an online image registry like DockerHub, Google Container Registry, etc.
-Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the different step pods to share.
+Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the different step pods to share and the workflow context consisting of scripts, configs, etc. is copied into it.
-After the pod is created, the workflow context consisting of the scripts, configs, etc. is copied into the shared volume mounted inside the pod and executed.
+Finally, for each step of the workflow, a pod is created that binds to the shared volume and the corresponding scripts or commands are executed inside the pod.
 Although any Kubernetes cluster can be used, for this case study, we used a 3-node Kubernetes cluster on CloudLab [@CloudLab] each with an NVIDIA 12GB PCI P100 GPU.
 The training pod used the single GPU of the node on which it was scheduled.
-Reproducing the workflow developed on the local machine in the Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
+Reproducing a locally developed workflow on a Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
-In our case, we configured the training with an overfitting patience of 5 and allowed the training to run till it overfits, similar to what was done for the local machine case study.
+In our case, we configured the training with an overfitting patience of 5, similar to what was done for the local machine execution.
 The training can be speed up further by scheduling the workflow on multiple nodes to utilize the processing power of multiple GPUs.

 ## Workflow execution in Slurm clusters

 For running workflows on Slurm clusters, container engines that are HPC aware, like Singularity, Charliecloud, and Pyxis need to be used.
 Currently, Popper supports running MPI workloads only through Slurm using Singularity as the container engine.
-To run workflows on a Slurm cluster, a config file containing Slurm specific options like the number of CPUs or nodes to use for running a job needs to be supplied to the `popper run` command.
+To run workflows on a Slurm cluster, a configuration file containing Slurm specific options like the number of CPUs or nodes to use for running a job needs to be supplied to the `popper run` command.
-The user should be aware of the availability of resources like the nodes, CPUs, and GPUs on a shared cluster to write a config file accordingly.
+The user should be aware of the availability of resources like the nodes, CPUs, and GPUs on a shared cluster to write the Popper configuration file accordingly.
 The Slurm resource manager builds or pulls an image on the login node of a Slurm cluster and then starts executing the containerized MPI workload on the compute nodes using the `sbatch` command, which creates and schedules a job for running the container on Slurm.
 With Singularity as the container engine, both the hybrid and bind method can be used to run a Singularity container with MPI available inside it.
 Using the bind approach provides the benefit of making the same MPI based Singularity image compatible between Slurm clusters with different MPI versions.
 In our case study, we used 3 VMs from Azure each with an NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 to create a Slurm cluster with 1 login and 2 compute nodes.
 We used `mpich` which is a popular implementation of MPI, with Singularity following the bind approach, where we install MPI on the host and then bind mount the `/path/to/mpi/bin` and `/path/to/mpi/lib` of the MPI package inside the Singularity container for the MPI version in the host and the container to stay consistent.
-The training step was run using MPI on 2 compute nodes having a GPU each and the training parameters were the same as in the previous executions.
+The training step was run using MPI on the 2 compute nodes having a GPU each and the training parameters were the same as in the previous executions.
 <!--`TODO`: an ending note for this paragraph-->

 ## Workflow execution on CI

 ![Comparison of training runtime in 3 different computing environments with Popper.](./figures/plot.png){#fig:casestudies}

-We used the workflow exporter to generate a Travis configuration file, pushed our MNIST project to GitHub with the config, and activated the repository on Travis to run our workflows on CI.
+We used the workflow exporter to generate a Travis configuration file, pushed our MNIST project to GitHub with the configuration, and activated the repository on Travis to run our workflows on CI.
 For long-running workflows like those consisting of ML/AI or BigData workloads, it is recommended to scale down various parameters like dataset size, epochs, etc. with the help of environment variables to reduce the CI running time and iterate quickly.
 We declared environment variables like `NUM_EPOCHS`, `DATASET_REDUCTION`, and `BATCH_SIZE` to control the number of epochs, size of training data, and batch size respectively in our workflow.
 Using the above variables we used only 10% of the dataset and configured the training for a single epoch, thus effectively reducing our CI running time by approx. 75%.